NOC-OI/containers-introduction/episodes/introduction.md

 [Podman](https://podman.io/) is a tool that allows you to build and run containers.
 It's not the only tool that can create containers, but is the one we've chosen for this workshop.

+### Docker and Podman

+Docker is another popular program used to run and manage containers.
+The syntax for using Docker is (almost) identical to Podman and you can usually build and run Podman containers in Docker and vice-versa.
+We have chosen Podman for this lesson as it has fewer licensing restrictions on Mac and Windows systems.

 ## Container Images

 One final term: while the **container** is an alternative filesystem layer that you